chharvey/counterpoint/docs/spec/notation.md

 2200.
 A general assignment error not covered by one of the following cases.
 2201.
 The validator encountered a duplicate declaration.
+2202.
+The validator encountered a duplicate record key.
 2210.
 A reassignment of a fixed variable was attempted.